amsievert/dndnotes/mdFiles/Campaign Notes/The Return of Ileus/Session 65.md

 Use fly speed to escape counterspell and melee range and cast a chain lightning or delayed blast fireball on the Bladesingers.
 Then go after the party, goal is to always stay flying out of melee range.

 Dallim has a contingency spell cast on him that activates when he gets below 30 hp.
 When it activates, it dimension doors him up to Ileus, who then teleports them away, back to Castellum.
+#### IN THE EVENT OF A TPK
+The party feel their souls leave for the Scales of Life in the Outlands.
+They appear in a long line of souls waiting to enter a large room through huge wooden doors.
+They wait around for a bit in the line before they feel their souls sucked back to